-Previous versions (DA-02) used a custom product label described in chapter 3.3.1 while the latest version uses the EnOcean standard product label as described in chapter 3.3.2
+Previous versions (DA-02) used a legacy device label described in chapter 6.3.1 while recent versions use the EnOcean standard product label as described in chapter 6.3.2

-3.3.1 DA-02 Product Label
+6.3.1 Legacy Product Label

-The device label structure for the previous PTM 215ZE DA-02 product revision is shown for reference in Figure 18 below.
+The legacy device label structure used up to product revision DA-02 is shown for reference in Figure 18 below.

-This label version contains an optically readable Data Matrix Code (DMC, marked with a green frame) on the lower right hand side of the device label which can be used to automatically scan device parameters.
+This label version contains an optically readable Data Matrix Code (DMC, marked with a green frame) on the lower right-hand side of the device label which can be used to automatically scan device parameters.

-Figure 18 - PTM 215ZE Device Label (Revision DA-02)
+Figure 18 - PTM 215ZE Device Label (Up to revision DA-02)